Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Software Defined Vehicles

-The Volkswagen group take on \ac{sdv} is based on creating and controlling the whole platform — cloud (Volkswagen Automotive Cloud VW.AC), hardware and software (VW.\ac{os})~\cite{2023-Vehicle-Abstraction-Layer-23}, affecting interoperability with other automakers and hardware providers.
-While in initial stages, it was not possible to obtain documentation on \acp{api} or \acp{sdk} that should be used to developed vehicular services using the CARIAD ecosystem, highlighting a possible tendency towards a close proprietary \ac{sdv} paradigm.
-A notable exception is the Roobadge\footnote{Product description available at \myhref{https://www.volkswagen.com.au/en/roobadge.html}{https://www.volkswagen.com.au/en/ roobadge.html}.}, a solution to avoid collisions with kangaroos — very common in Australia — by adding, through a front badge or license plate holder sensors to detect the kangaroos.
-This solution not only showcases a real example of the potential of \ac{sdv}, since new features are added to an existing vehicle through a new deployed service, but is also compatible with other brand's vehicles, showcasing a real \ac{sdv} example that considers brand interoperability.
+A major player within the European market, the Volkswagen group take on \ac{sdv} is based on creating and controlling the whole platform — cloud (Volkswagen Automotive Cloud VW.AC), hardware and software (VW.\ac{os})~\cite{2023-Vehicle-Abstraction-Layer-23}, affecting interoperability with other automakers and hardware providers.
+While in initial stages, it highlights a possible tendency towards a close proprietary \ac{sdv} paradigm.
+However, it was not possible to obtain documentation on \acp{api} or \acp{sdk} that should be used to developed vehicular services using the CARIAD ecosystem.
+A notable exception is the Roobadge\footnote{Product description at \myhref{https://www.volkswagen.com.au/en/roobadge.html}{https://www.volkswagen.com.au/en/ roobadge.html}.}, a solution to avoid collisions with kangaroos — very common in Australia — by adding, through a front badge or license plate holder sensors to detect the kangaroos.
+This solution not only showcases a real example of the potential of \ac{sdv}, since new features are added to an existing vehicle through a new deployed service, but is also compatible with other brand's vehicles, showcasing a real \ac{sdv} example that considers brand interoperability (even if the actual implementation is closed).

-The Renault group considers a backbone of \acp{ecu} interconnected with Ethernet, with gateways to bridge the Ethernet connected \acp{ecu} with legacy sensors or actuators interconnected by \ac{can}~\cite{2023-TSN-19,2019-TSN-23}.
+Still within Europe, the Renault group considers a backbone of \acp{ecu} interconnected with Ethernet, with gateways to bridge the Ethernet connected \acp{ecu} with legacy sensors or actuators interconnected by \ac{can}~\cite{2023-TSN-19,2019-TSN-23}.
 These \acp{ecu} run Android and are based on Qualcomm chipsets, supporting an interoperable, open \ac{sdv} architecture\footnote{More details at \myhref{https://www.qualcomm.com/news/releases/2021/09/qualcomm-works-google-bring-premium-and-intelligent-vehicle-experiences}{www.qualcomm.com}.}.
-Volvo and Polestar have a similar approach, with zone controllers — high performance controllers in specific zones of the vehicle — interconnected and connected to a central master \ac{vcu} with an Ethernet backbone~\cite{2023-TSN-20}.
+Volvo and Polestar have a similar approach, with zone controllers (more in~\cref{sec:blocks:zonal}) — high performance controllers in specific zones of the vehicle — interconnected and connected to a central master \ac{vcu} with an Ethernet backbone~\cite{2023-TSN-20}.
 The Zone Controllers can also act as a bridge to legacy buses, like \ac{can} and \ac{lin}.
 Volvo within their \ac{sdv} efforts also published OpenAPI specifications for their \acp{cav}~\cite{2023-Vehicle-Abstraction-Layer-43}.